Wednesday, 8th May 2019, 6.30pm

 These two landmark feminist documentaries represent the vital role women have played in working class struggle and resistance.

-Selina Robertson and Sarah Wood will introduce the films with a focus on the way women workers / feminists have and continue to organise themselves collectively in both politics and art.
+Selina and Sarah will introduce the films with a focus on the way women workers/feminists have and continue to organise themselves collectively in both politics and art.

 I Am Somebody